 A chaplain who works in a hospital or hospice facility provides counseling and spiritual guidance for patients, their families, and even the hospital staff.
 Chaplains may also provide educational programs or conversion counseling to youth or prisoners.
 Chaplains can perform religious rites such as weddings and funerals as well.
 Depending on their work environment, chaplains may plan and coordinate retreats and training for others who perform religious services and spiritual counseling.

-According to PayScale.com, as of January 2014, the majority of chaplains earn salaries ranging from $31,110 to $61,327 a year.
-PayScale.com numbers indicate that chaplains working for the federal government earn more than others in their field, averaging salaries ranging from $45,114 to $103,042 annually.
-In contrast, chaplains working for state and local governments earn between $24,468 and $60,854 a year, according to PayScale.com.
+According to PayScale.com, as of September 2015, the majority of chaplains earn salaries ranging from $30,863 to $64,922 a year.
+U.S. Bureau of Labor Statistics numbers reported in May 2014 indicate that clergy members working for the federal government earn more than others in their field, with an average annual salary of $72,940.
+In contrast, clergy members working for state government earn an average annual salary of $52,660, according to bls.gov.